 Nevertheless, Sisowath Quay has a cool, relaxing atmosphere allowing both Cambodians and tourists to enjoy a delightful getaway there.
 This esplanade enjoys a strategic location, being at the meeting point of almost all roads that lead to the city’s key highlights.

-For art lovers, Sisowath Quay presents an array of options by way of Colours of Cambodia – a must-visit locale if you are passionate about handicraft items and Happy Painting Gallery with its interesting ensemble of pictures based on the lives of people in Cambodia.
-Further, this is a shoppers’ haven and topping the list of shoppers’ favourites is perhaps silk, and one of the best places to buy this material as well as linen is Kravan House.
+For art lovers, Sisowath Quay presents an array of options by way of stores showcasing handicraft items and several painting workshops that also present an interesting ensemble of pictures based on the lives of people in Cambodia.
+Further, this is a shoppers’ haven and topping the list of shoppers’ favourites is perhaps silk.
+One of the best places to buy this material as well as linen is Kravan House.

 There are ample restaurants, cafes and bars to serve almost anything you wish to take a bite of or sip, whether it’s authentic Khmer, Mexican, French Indian or Italian dishes.
 A highly favoured place for both foreigners and locals is the Foreign Correspondents Club or the FCC.
 It offers Khmer and western cuisines, in addition to a variety of signature cocktails in its horseshoe-shaped bar.